br33z3/br33z3.github.io/_blog/2020/test-blog.md

 ---
 layout: blog
-title: Think Like an Attacker: The Ultimate Guide to Red Teaming Success
+title: "Think Like an Attacker: The Ultimate Guide to Red Teaming Success"
 tags: redteaming activedirectory
 comments: true
 date: 2020-10-30